ExpansionPoint AI

 • Audit Status: Available / Verified

-• Data Freshness: Jan 2026 Licensing Update
+• Market Data Freshness: Jan 2026 (Texas HHSC Licensing & Demographics)

 Designed for use by buyers, lenders, and brokers during SBA underwriting